- COVID-19 Resource Hub

 CX champions are the key players that bring customer-centric change to the organization.
 But, without a clear set of objectives and checkpoints to follow, a CX program won’t make much of a difference, even with a driven and talented team leading the way.
 This is why CX champions need to build a strong business case within their organization, allowing them to not only garner support from stakeholders, but also to define their mission in a precise manner.

 In addition to setting tangible goals, the team should map out an action plan that clarifies the role of each CX champion.
 This will include specific projects in certain departments, skills to be cultivated within the workforce and meetings that will coordinate efforts across multiple teams.

 Between a strong set of objectives and clear steps that move the program forward, C-level leaders will develop a sense of confidence in their CX team and set the gears in motion.

-A core aspect of any customer experience program is to collect the intentions, experiences and expectations of your visitors.
-Today there is a plethora of ways to engage visitors, from tracking studies to persistent feedback buttons to social media.
+A core aspect of any customer experience program is to collect the intentions, experiences and expectations of your customers.
+Today there is a plethora of ways to engage customers, from tracking studies to persistent feedback buttons to social media.